14 Jun Rock Pigeon Movie

 Tip: Provide Water, Too

 If you set out bird feeders, provide water.
 Simply use empty food containers.
-Wash and rinse them first.
+Of course, wash and rinse them first.
 Then fill with water and put them in your yard.

 Every few days, replace the old containers with new (clean) containers containing fresh water.